Anna Sophia of Brandenburg: Life

-Anna Sophia was born on 18 March 1598 in Cölln as the eldest daughter of Johann Sigismund and Duchess Anna of Prussia.
+Anna Sophia was born on 18 March 1598 in Cölln, as the eldest daughter of Johann Sigismund of Brandenburg and Duchess Anna of Prussia.
 Anna Sophia's maternal grandparents were Marie Eleonore of Cleves and Albert Frederick of Prussia, while her paternal grandparents were Joachim Frederick, Margrave of Brandenburg and his first wife Catherine of Brandenburg-Küstrin.

 The relationship between her parents was said to be occasionally volatile; her father was prone to drunken rages and her mother reportedly threw plates and glasses at her spouse during arguments.
 Although Anna was described as intellectually superior to her spouse, she was also considered temperamental and strong-willed.
+Anna was in charge of her daughters education, and while the particulars of their education is not well-documented they were taught to write and read in German and instructed in religion.